bwl21/wortsammler/README.md

-# readme
+# Wortsammler

-Wortsammler (colloquial German for *collector of words*) is an environment to maintain doucmentation in markdown and publish it in various formats for different audiences.
+Wortsammler (colloquial German for *word collector*) is an environment to maintain doucmentation in markdown and publish it in various formats for different audiences.
+It originated in some project specific hacks wrapping around [pandoc][].
+But now I refactored it since I use it in more than two projects now and think it might be beneficial for others as well.

-Typical application of Wortsammler is user manuals, software documentation etc.
+Typical application of Wortsammler is user manuals, project documents, user manuals.

-Basically Wortsammler comprises of

--   a directory structure for source document sources
--   a manifest file to control the publication process
--   a tool to produce the doucments

 Particular features of wortsammler are

 -   various output formats
 -   support of requirement management
 -   generate documents for different audiences based on single sources
+-   support for snippets
+-   include parts from other PDF files (only for pdf output yet)

+Basically Wortsammler comprises of

+-   a directory structure for source document sources
+-   a manifest file to control the publication process
+    -   involved input files
+    -   expected output formats
+    -   expected editions
+    -   Requirements tracing (upstream / downstream)

+-   a command line tool to produce the doucments (`wortsammler`)

 Wortsammler is built on top of other open source tools, in particular:

 -   pandoc
 -   LaTeX
+-   ruby and a bunch of gems

+I did not invent new markdown syntax to implement the features mentioned aforehead.
+In other words, any wortsammler flavored markdown file should reasonably be processed in standalone pandoc.
+I implemented particular patterns which are boiled down to either vanilla pandoc markdown or to LaTeX / HTML.

+The features are based on three appraoches:

+1.  particular pattern in existing markdown
+2.  embedded HTML/LaTeX
+3.  specific syntax in strikethrouh sections (e.g. ~~ED simple~~)

 ## Installation